yanngv29/openshift3-elk/README.md

 **Under construction**

-These are modified dockerfiles and templates from: https://github.com/openshift/origin-aggregated-logging
+These are modified dockerfiles from the official docker images.
+I removed the gosu stuff and made sure relevant files are world readable.

-I removed ssl and authentication because it complicates the setup and I do not need it for the internal network.

 ## Usage